Vamsi7780/git-cheatsheet-2023-01spring/git_cheatsheet.md

 'git commit -m "Log message goes here"' save all staged changes to the local repository as a new commit.

+'git log'
+Basic command for inspecting the version history.
+Hit the Q key to quit.

 'gloga'
 'git log --oneline --decorate --graph --all'
-A version of the 'git log' command which displays the version history as a graph.q
+A version of the 'git log' command which displays the version history as a graph.
+Hit the Q key to quit.